Windfisch/arpfisch/README.md

 Notes longer than a single step can be entered by holding down the start step, then tapping the desired end step.
 The note duration is indicated by dimly lit step buttons.

-*Chord hole mode* can be enabled by pressing the top button in the right column.
+*Chord hold mode* can be enabled by pressing the top button in the right column.
 When enabled, chords need to be only tapped shortly and they will play until a new chord is pressed, keeping your hands free for other work.
 (Purple means off, blue means on.)